5 Ways To Grade In Black and White

 Wynn Bullock’s 1958 photograph “Child on Forest Road” – an example of dark/low contrast black and white grading

 Monochrome with a cast/wash of another colour.
 This can be subtle or obvious.
-Sepia fits in to this category and can be used as a nod to a vintage era, a nostalgic time.
+Sepia fits into this category and can be used as a nod to a vintage era, a nostalgic time.
 Can also have one element with some colour in it to signify a motif ie. the red coat in Schindler’s List.
 I have colour graded entire documentaries with the black and white archive elements all with a subtle cool tint – if the subject matter calls for it, it can just really give the archive a unique feel.

 Sepia tinted image of Dorothy and Toto from the film "The Wizard of Oz"